 Does a periodontal cleaning hurt?

-Deep cleanings may cause some discomfort since they are more thorough and reach deeper below the gum line than standard cleanings.
-Before beginning a deep cleaning we numb the treatment location to ensure your comfort throughout the entire appointment.
+Deep cleanings may cause discomfort since they are more thorough and reach deeper below the gum line than standard cleanings.
+Before beginning a deep cleaning, we numb the treatment location to ensure your comfort throughout the appointment.

 Can you stop periodontitis from progressing?

 Periodontal disease treatment can prevent periodontitis from progressing, but only if we start treatment early.
-It is important to schedule regular cleanings so that if you begin to show signs of gingivitis we can begin to treat them asap, stopping the disease from worsening.
+It is important to schedule regular cleanings so that if you show signs of gingivitis, we can treat them ASAP, stopping the disease from worsening.

 How common is periodontitis?

-Periodontitis effects 2 in 5 adults in the US.
+Periodontitis affects 2 in 5 adults in the US.
 It is one of the most common dental issues, but we can prevent it if we catch and treat it in its earliest stages.

 Can stress make periodontal disease worse?